What Types Of Attachment Are Healthy and Unhealthy?

 The following are the main types of attachment infants for their caregivers:

 Researchers have identified attachment types in adults and given them the following names:

 A secure attachment is ideal for people at all stages of life.
 It's the only truly healthy form of attachment.

 Definition Of Secure Attachment

-A secure attachment is defined as a positive attachment a child feels for their parent or one romantic partner feels for another.
-In a secure attachment, the person feels confident when with their caregiver or romantic partner is near.
+A secure attachment is a positive attachment a child feels for their parent or one romantic partner feels for another.
+In a secure attachment, the person feels confident when their caregiver or romantic partner is near.
 They feel slightly distressed when they're away but are happy to regain contact again when they return.

 Secure Infant Attachment In Infants And Children

 In Ainsworth's Strange Situation Test, the infants with secure attachment explored freely when the caregiver was nearby.
 Whenever the infant felt distressed, they would come close to them for reassurance.
 Then, they went back to exploring.

 When the caregiver left, the infant showed only mild distress.
 When the caregiver returned, the infant quickly re-established contact.